 There are three types of dimmable LED bulbs:

-It is not possible to understand, by the shape, whether an LED bulb is dimmable.
-To check if a light bulb is dimmable, you have to look for one of these symbols (on the box, on the light bulb or in the description of the object when you buy it).
+It is not possible to understand, from the shape, if an LED bulb is dimmable.
+To check if a light bulb is dimmable, one of these symbols must be searched (on the box, on the light bulb or in the description of the object when you buy it).

-The leftmost symbol indicates that the light bulb is not dimmable.
-The icon in the center indicates that it is dimmable in step (but cannot be connected to the dimmer).
+The most left symbol indicates that the bulb is not dimmable.
+The icon in the center indicates that it is dimmable to step (but cannot be connected to the dimmer).
 The symbol on the right indicates a light bulb that can be connected to the dimmer and that can vary the light intensity continuously.

 A step dimmable LED bulb (usually three steps), cannot be connected to the dimmer.